British High Commissioner to Pakistan

 The British High Commission are unable to make provision for the safety and security of British nationals in Pakistan.
 If you are worried about your safety and security, you should consider whether it is essential or sensible to remain in Pakistan.
 If you have concerns for your safety, please contact the Pakistan police.
 You might also consider engaging a private security company

 For information on how to apply for your first passport or renew an existing passport, please visit the overseas passport section of this website.
-Please note that neither the British High Commission, Islamabad nor British Deputy High Commission, Karachi can deal with individual enquiries about passport applications.
-Passport customers should contact the Passport Careline on +44(0)280 082 4744 or e-mail
+Please note that neither the British High Commission, Islamabad nor British Deputy High Commission, Karachi can deal with individual enquiries about passport applications as passport applications are now processed in UK.
+Please address your enquiry to e-mail and telephone enquiries can be made by calling 0044 (0) 300 222 0000.
+Please note this telephone number is in the UK.

 You can find information about applying for a UK visa on our website